The Gettysburg Address–151 Years Ago Today

 Striving to create a positive research environment that will stimulate and enrich a variety of research undertakings.

-Travel and Editorial Photographer Susan Seubert's news and notes
+Commercial and Editorial Photographer Susan Seubert's News and Notes

 “When people believe a delusion they believe it harder than a real fact.” -- William Tecumseh Sherman, 1860